dl512/prospectus_text_generation/README.md

 N-Gram Counts

 Counting N-Grams is straight-forward.
-One thing to note is that in order to generate the first and the last words, a dummy word <s> or <e> is added to the beginning and the end of the sentence, respectively.
+One thing to note is that in order to generate the first and the last words, a dummy word "s" or "e" is added to the beginning and the end of the sentence, respectively.
 Additionally, some low-frequency words will be converted into an <unk> token to account for unexpected words.
 You can check out any tutorial for more detailed explanation.

-So, here are the 5 most frequent N words (excluding <s>, <e>, symbols, and the low-frequency words):
+So, here are the 5 most frequent N words (excluding "s", "e", symbols, and the low-frequency words):

 N=1: “the”, “of”, “and”, “to”, “in”
 N=2: “of the”, “of our”, “for the”, “in the”, “to the”